LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Configure Identifiers for Loop

-If you have already built Loop via Xcode using this Apple ID, you can skip some steps but first, read this.

-In the instructions for people who have never built Loop, they are instructed to look for 4 identifier names and configure them with the App Group associated with their TEAMID.
-The 4 identifiers that need this association are:

-* Loop
-* Loop Intent Extension
-* Loop Status Extension
-* Small Status Widget

-When you have already built Loop with Xcode, the Loop identifier is already associated with your App Group with time sensitive capability.
-Your existing Loop identifier will have a name that starts with XC as shown below, where your 10-digit team ID is used.

-* Name: XC com TEAMID loopkit Loop
-* Identifier: com.TEAMID.loopkit.Loop

-If you look at [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) and find that name and identifier, you can skip ahead to [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect).
-If you've done a lot of building with Xcode, there may be a lot of names here.

 ### Create App Group

+The Loop App Group already exists if you previously built Loop using Xcode with the Apple Developer ID.

+* If you built Loop 2.2.x (this includes FreeAPS) via Xcode, you can skip some steps.
+Please click on [Add App Group for Loop 2](#add-app-group-for-loop-2).
-If you have already built Loop via Xcode using this Apple ID, skip ahead to [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect).
+* If you built Loop 3 (Loop-dev) via Xcode, you can skip more steps.
+Please click on [Check App Group Settings](#check-app-group-settings).

 If you have never built Loop, you need to create an App Group associated with your TEAMID.